grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/implement-rbac-in-app-plugins.md

 ## Defining roles

 To establish roles for your plugin, insert a `roles` section into your `plugin.json` file.
-Here’s an example to guide you:
+For example:

 ```json
 "roles": [